Home ◼︎ Children ◼︎ Study Guides ◼︎ Book Reflections ◼︎ Learning Stories ◼︎ Topics ◼︎ Essays

 An educational philosophy that views children as capable, curious, and full of potential—learning best through relationships, exploration, and expressive languages in a carefully prepared environment.

-At the center is the image of the child as strong, resourceful, and driven by wonder.
 Learning unfolds through projects, relationships, and documentation—where educators observe and make children’s thinking visible.
 Environments are seen as the “third teacher,” filled with beauty, intention, and materials that invite exploration.
 The approach honors the hundred languages of children—movement, drawing, sculpture, storytelling, dance, silence, and more—as vital forms of meaning-making.

 Reggio-inspired practice is always contextual and reflective.
 It evolves in dialogue with families, community, and the values of the people who bring it to life.